Jim Gueno

-Jim Gueno is a former linebacker in the National Football League.
+James Andre Gueno (born January 15, 1954) is an American former professional football linebacker in the National Football League (NFL).

-Biography
+Early life

-Gueno was born James Andre Gueno on January 15, 1954 in Crowley, Louisiana.
+Gueno was born James Andre Gueno on January 15, 1954, in Crowley, Louisiana.

 Career

 Gueno played football at the collegiate level for Tulane University.

-Gueno was drafted by the Green Bay Packers in the ninth round of the 1976 NFL Draft and played with the team for five seasons.
+Gueno was selected by the Green Bay Packers in the ninth round of the 1976 NFL draft and played with the team for five seasons.
 His main contributions were on the Packers' special teams, eventually earning the title of special teams captain.